Nicole Murray-Ramirez: Imperial Court System

-Within the Imperial Court System, Murray-Ramirez long held a leadership position as President of the Imperial Court Council and 1st Heir Apparent to José Sarria, the Widow Norton.
-At a Coronation Ball in Seattle, Washington on February 17, 2007, Sarria formally handed leadership of the organization over to Murray-Ramirez.
+Within the Imperial Court System, Murray Ramirez long held a leadership position as President of the Imperial Court Council and 1st Heir Apparent to José Sarria, the Widow Norton.
+At a Coronation Ball in Seattle, Washington on February 17, 2007, Sarria formally handed leadership of the organization over to Murray Ramirez.
 The latter assumed the title "Queen Mother of the Americas".

-In 1975, in his drag persona as Empress of the Imperial Court de San Diego, Murray-Ramirez rode in San Diego's first Pride Parade in an open vehicle amid jeers from hostile spectators.
+In 1975, in his drag persona as Empress of the Imperial Court de San Diego, Murray Ramirez rode in San Diego's first Pride Parade in an open vehicle amid jeers from hostile spectators.
 He was among the few to take the microphone and speak at the rally in Balboa Park immediately following.
 Regarding that day he said:

 It was a scary and lonely march down Broadway ...
 Nobody applauded.
 And most gay people didn't come out to the sidelines because they were afraid.

-Murray-Ramirez was grand marshal for that parade on its anniversary 30 years later, was grand marshal in Tijuana's first pride parade.
+Murray Ramirez was grand marshal for that parade on its anniversary 30 years later, and was also grand marshal in Tijuana's first pride parade.

+In 2018, Murray Ramirez was interviewed for the documentary San Diego's Gay Bar History.